 In a game, we can have things that are nouns and things that are verbs.
 Nouns describe individual units in the game.
-In Super Mario Brothers, some nouns would be: Mario, Goombas, blocks, coins, mushrooms.
-There are some verbs which describe actions performed by those nouns.
+In Super Mario Brothers, some nouns would be Mario, Goombas, blocks, coins, mushrooms.
+There are some verbs that describe actions performed by those nouns.
 Our subjects jump, run, and collide.

 If you put these two together, you can form sentences that describe the game’s mechanics.
 So, we have Mario runs or Mario jumps.
 And just as we can make phrases and clauses in English, so too can we in this system of describing game mechanics.

 Abstracting your mechanics like this not only makes it clear what each piece in the game is capable of, but it also establishes a vocabulary that you can share with your team.
 Something that we at Revelry have found invaluable.

 Break Things Down to the Core